-Site and camp costs decreased by 26% in Q1-2020 compared to the Q1-2019 mostly as a result of higher camp rental income which is applied against these costs.
+Site and camp costs increased by 19% in the nine months ended April 30, 2020 compared to the nine months ended April 30, 2019 mostly as a result of increased costs for various maintenance projects at the site.

-Support and other costs increased by 8%, however this includes the IFRS 16 impact (see page 9) where operating leases (like site office rent and vehicle leases) have been capitalized in Q1-2020 but were expensed in Q1-2019.
-If these leases were not capitalized, support and other costs would have increased by 39% due to higher fuel and site rent costs.
+Support and other costs decreased by 37%, however this includes the IFRS 16 impact (see page 10) where operating leases (like site office rent and vehicle leases) have been capitalized during the nine months ended April 30, 2020 but were expensed in the nine months ended April 30, 2019.
+If these leases were not capitalized, support and other costs would have decreased by 7% as a result of the reduced activity at site during Q3-2020.

-Costs for studies were \$262,483 higher during Q1-2020 compared to Q1-2019.
-During Q1-2020, the Company incurred costs for its resource estimate update, environmental studies as well as costs associated with its collaboration with the University of Western.
-During the comparative quarter, costs included work on the resource update estimate for 2018, and Preliminary Economic Assessment work.
+Costs for studies increased by 192% during the nine months ended 2020 compared to the same period in 2019.
+During 2020, the Company incurred costs for its resource estimate update and refinement, metallurgical testwork, environmental studies to facilitate exploration, as well as costs associated with its collaboration with the Western University.
+During the comparative quarter, costs included work on the resource update estimate for 2018, and environmental studies.

-Depreciation costs related to exploration and evaluation activity increased during Q1-2020 compared to Q1-2019 as a result of a gradual increase in the asset base over the previous year.
+Depreciation costs related to exploration and evaluation activity increased during the nine months ended April 30, 2020 compared to the nine months ended April 30, 2019 as a result of a gradual increase in the asset base over the previous year.

-The Company accrued tax credits receivable during Q1-2020 which was recorded against exploration expenditure on which the tax credits are based.
+The Company accrued tax credits receivable during the period which was recorded against exploration expenditure on which the tax credits are based.